 A month to the day after promising an Australian record at the Melbourne IAAF World Challenge meeting, Kim Mickle delivered on Saturday (22).

-Mickle, the 2013 IAAF World Championships silver medallist, threw a massive 66.83m to break Louise Currey’s former national mark from 2000 by three centimetres as the field events took the limelight at a meeting usually known for its track performances.
+The world silver medallist threw a massive 66.83m to break Louise Currey’s former national mark from 2000 by three centimetres as the field events took the limelight at a meeting usually known for its track performances.

 When Kim Mickle launched her winning throw, she knew it was a good one, but not how good.